By Ashley Han

 Not only do alumni and employees benefit from giving back; I’ve also seen how it impacts students and their education.
 Zachary McGaugh ’21 just started attending UC Davis in the fall, studying Political Science and African American Studies, and he was awarded the prestigious Blue and Gold Scholarship.
 When I asked him what he plans on doing after he graduates, there was excitement in his eyes as he explained how he wants to teach in urban cities and make educational reforms.
 The financial support from McGaugh’s scholarship allows him to comfortably attend UC Davis and pursue his dreams.

 Philanthropy has affected me personally since the day I was born because of my dad.
-He has held a career in development for over 25 years and worked for several large public institutions.
-Currently a director of regional major gifts at UC Davis, he meets with donors and receives donations from alumni to support students and the university as a whole.
+He has held a career in development for over 25 years and worked for several large public institutions like UC Davis.
+Currently the Associate Vice Chancellor and Chief Development Officer for External Relations at UC Merced, he meets with donors and receives donations from alumni to support students and the university.

 I am always so intrigued by the people I interview and the stories they share, and I’m honored to write inspiring stories for fellow Aggies and the world to read.
 Being exposed to philanthropy through my dad, I am now able to put his work in context with the stories I write and it’s a gratifying experience!